-Following up our success of Spring 2016, in the Spring term of 2017 I co-taught the 4D Core Design Studio III course at Emily Carr University of Art and Design in collaboration with Markus Schilling.
+Following up our success of Spring 2016 (click to see more info and images from the course!) , in the Spring term of 2017 I co-taught the 4D Core Design Studio III course at Emily Carr University of Art and Design in collaboration with Markus Schilling.
 This course is an introduction to Interaction Design for 2nd year design students with an Interaction Design mayor.
 We developed the curriculum for this course which has been taken up by other instructors as well.

 In this course, students begin developing an understanding interaction design and interaction design practice, revisit the design process and develop further their practice as designers-to-be.
 Students will engage into three consecutive interaction design projects and master techniques and methods including research methods like user research and secondary research, empathy building techniques like personas and scenarios, analyzing techniques like Kano analysis and information architecture, design techniques for graphical user interfaces, concept iterations, prototyping techniques, and presentation and evaluation techniques.